codepainters/FD1/README.md

 The design features:

- * separate keyboard and controller modules, connected using HDMI cable (the cheapest multi-wire cable available)
+ * separate keyboard and controller modules, connected using an HDMI cable (the cheapest multi-wire cable available)

- * a simple control panel with 7-segment display and rotary encoder, allowing for changing MIDI channel, velocity and octave shift on the fly (note: the keyboard used for the project has only a single NO contact per key, thus the keyboard can't be dynamic)
+ * a simple control panel with a 7-segment display and a rotary encoder, allowing for changing the MIDI channel, velocity and octave shift on the fly (note: the keyboard used for the project has only a single NO contact per key, thus the keyboard can't be dynamic)

- * persistent storage (in Flash) of the above settings
+ * persistent storage (in Flash) of the settings

- * USB port, used for firmware flashing only at the moment, there's a plan to include MIDI-over-USB implementation later
+ * USB port, at the moment used for firmware flashing only, there's a plan to include MIDI-over-USB implementation later

  * switching-mode voltage regulator - controller can be powered from 6-12V DC